 - The local authority has grounds for the recovery of possession

-- Repossession is a proportionate response to the occupier’s occupation of the dwelling and
+- Repossession is a proportionate response to the occupier’s occupation of the property

-- Making such an order is reasonable in all the circumstances
+- Making the order is reasonable in all the circumstances

-All decisions in the District Court (such as the granting of a possession order) may be appealed to the Circuit Court and a further appeal on a point of law may be made to the High Court.
+You can appeal the District Court’s decision to grant a possession order to the Circuit Court.
+You can make a further appeal on a point of law to the High Court.

-Housing associations can evict you without any reason as long as they follow the correct procedure.
+Approved housing bodies (AHBs) can evict you without any reason as long as they follow the correct procedure.
 This means first issuing a notice to quit and then applying to court for a possession order.
-However, in practice, housing associations do not evict their tenants without reason and if you pay your rent and comply with other conditions of the tenancy, you will normally be able to stay in your home for as long as you want.
+However, in practice, AHBs do not evict their tenants without reason.
+So, if you pay your rent and comply with other conditions of the tenancy, you will normally be able to stay in your home for as long as you want.

 If you are in temporary accommodation provided by a housing association, such as a short-term hostel, your position is much weaker and legally the housing association does not even need to issue a notice to quit.
-Again, however, in practice, housing associations do not evict their tenants without reason.
+However, in practice, AHBs do not evict their tenants without reason.